Yema (watchmaker): History

 Henry Louis Belmont, the year 1931 graduate of the National Watchmaking School of Besançon founded his watching company under the name Yema in 1948.
-In few decades, by the 1960s (and 1970s), Yema became the largest French watch manufacturer, producing over 500,000 watched annually.
+In few decades, by the 1960s (and 1970s), Yema became the largest French watch manufacturer, producing over 500,000 watches annually.

 1963 - Yema Superman collection

 In 1963, the company launched Yema Superman for divers.
 Many variations were produced by the company for this model of watch.